PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-16/chaos/chaos-simulation-lab.md

 `chaosengine.litmuschaos.io/web-chaos created`

-3. Check if the pods are getting deleted by the ChaosEngine
+3. Check if the pods are getting deleted by the _ChaosEngine_

 `kubectl get pods`

 4. Verify how the app behaves during the experiment.
-Use a observability platform like the one discussed in the Chapter 4.
+Use a observability platform like the one discussed in the Chapter 4

-5. Check the ChaosResult report
+5. Check the _ChaosResult_ report

 `kubectl describe chaosresult web-chaos-pod-delete`

 ### Explanations

-Please check the book chapter XVI for explanations of the concepts applied in this lab.
+Please check the book chapter **XVI** for explanations of the concepts applied in this lab.

 ## End of the Document